SigveMartin/DeepReinforcementLearningND/project_1_Navigation/README.md

 ### Getting Started

+The [REPORT.md](REPORT.md) file in this repository walks through the implementation and is key to understand the algorim and how to use the work your self.

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)